CHAPTER ONE

 “Target practice?
 They could kill someone!
 Who are they?”

-Her partner's voice came over the radio.
-She went to the car, spoke briefly, then returned.
-Her demeanor had shifted—still professional, but cooler now, more calculating.
-‘You'll need to come downtown with me.”
+Her partner’s voice came over the radio.
+She walked to the car, listened, spoke briefly, then returned.
+Her demeanor had shifted; she was more aloof, calculating.
+“You’ll need to come downtown with me.”

 “Why?”

-“Well,” she paused, appearing to choose her words carefully, “let me be the first to welcome you to Lundston.
-I'm Officer Mary Brentano.”
+“Well,” she paused, choosing her words carefully, “let me be the first to welcome you to Lundston.
+I’m Officer Mary Brentano.
+Usually, we save the fireworks for 4th of July.”

 “May I see ID please?”